zsqu4re/OCRL-Project/README.md

 ## Issue
-1. Read the IMU date of the robot
+~~1.
+Read the IMU date of the robot~~
+2. Read the data from gazebo for control input
-2. LQR controller...
+3. LQR controller...